THE VOLGA GERMANS IN PORTLAND

 Ludwig and Emma Yost

-Ludwig Jost (Yost) was born on December 1, 1854 in Norka, Russia, the son of Heinrich Jost (born 1813 in Norka) and Katharina Bott (born 1815 in Norka).
+Ludwig Jost (Yost) was born on December 1, 1854, in Norka, Russia, the son of Heinrich Jost (born 1813 in Norka) and Katharina Bott (born 1815 in Norka).

-Ludwig arrived as a single male in New York on December 6, 1875 aboard the steamship Berlin, which had sailed from Liverpool, England.
+Ludwig arrived in New York as a single male on December 6, 1875, aboard the steamship Berlin, which had sailed from Liverpool, England.
 He first settled in Ohio.

 Ludwig married Emma Christina Pauly about 1879, probably in Ohio or Nebraska.
-Emma Christina was born on October 19, 1852 in Norka.
+Emma Christina was born on October 19, 1852, in Norka.

 The 1880 U.S. Census shows the Yost family living in

-In 1897, the Yost's were living at 505 Gantenbein Avenue (now 2413 N Gantenbein Avenue).
+In 1897, the Yosts lived at 505 Gantenbein Avenue (now 2413 N Gantenbein Avenue).

-Emma died on February 15, 1928 in Malheur County, Oregon.
+Emma died on February 15, 1928, in Malheur County, Oregon.
 She was buried at the Lincoln Memorial Park Cemetery in Portland.

 Emma and Ludwig Yost headstones.